2020 Kyrgyz Revolution

-The Kyrgyz Revolution of 2020 (or the Third Kyrgyz Revolution) began on 5 October 2020, in response to the previous day's parliamentary election that was perceived by protestors as unfair, with allegations of vote rigging.
+The 2020 Kyrgyz Revolution, also known as the Third Kyrgyz Revolution, began on 5 October 2020, in response to the previous day's parliamentary election that was perceived by protestors as unfair, with allegations of electoral fraud.
 The results of the election were annulled on 6 October 2020.
-On 12 October 2020, President Jeenbekov announced a state of emergency in the capital city of Bishkek, which was approved by Parliament the following day.
+On 12 October 2020, President Sooronbay Jeenbekov announced a state of emergency in the capital city of Bishkek, which was approved the following day by the country's parliament, the Supreme Council.
 Jeenbekov resigned on 15 October 2020.

 Background

-Kyrgyzstan had faced two revolutions during the early 21st century, including the Tulip Revolution in 2005 and the Kyrgyz Revolution of 2010.
-In August 2020, Kyrgyz President Sooronbay Jeenbekov indicated that the parliamentary elections would not be postponed despite the coronavirus pandemic.
+Kyrgyzstan had faced two revolutions during the early 21st century, namely the Tulip Revolution in 2005 and the Kyrgyz Revolution of 2010.
+In August 2020 Kyrgyz President, Sooronbay Jeenbekov, indicated that the parliamentary elections would not be postponed despite the coronavirus pandemic.
 During the elections, several parties were accused of buying votes.
 Several journalists also reported that they had been harassed or attacked.
-Out of the parties that made it into parliament, only United Kyrgyzstan consistently opposes the incumbent government led by Jeenbekov.
+Out of the parties that made it into parliament, only United Kyrgyzstan consistently opposed the incumbent government led by Jeenbekov.

 Political analysts have tied the 2020 protests to a socio-economic divide between Kyrgyzstan's agrarian south and more-developed north.
 Of the initial election results, 100 of the 120 seats were filled by southerners who supported Jeenbekov.